KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 Synchronization Validation settings can also be enabled and configured using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.

-The alpha release of QueueSubmit time validation can be enabled using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html), or by adding:
+Queue submit time validation can be disabled using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html), or by adding:

-`VALIDATION_CHECK_ENABLE_SYNCHRONIZATION_VALIDATION_QUEUE_SUBMIT`
+`VALIDATION_CHECK_DISABLE_SYNCHRONIZATION_VALIDATION_QUEUE_SUBMIT`

-to the "Enables" as documented in [VK_LAYER_KHRONOS_validation](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html#user-content-layer-details). ***NOTE*:** changes to configuration of this feature between alpha, and full release should be expected.
+to the "Disables" as documented in [VK_LAYER_KHRONOS_validation](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html#user-content-layer-details).

 ## Synchronization Validation Functionality